Security

 If you suspect your Mac has a malware infection, every second counts.
 For that reason, we recommend running MacKeeper’s Antivirus tool.

-Here’s how to run an on-demand scan.
+Here’s how to run an on-demand scan:

-1. Open MacKeeper, and select Antivirus from the sidebar
+1. Open MacKeeper, and select Antivirus from the sidebar.

-2. Click Start Scan to run a full scan
+2. Click Start Scan to run a full scan.

-3. When the scan finishes, review the results
+3. When the scan finishes, review the results.

-Using MacKeeper’s malware detector and remover is really that simple—plus it’s packed with other tools to keep your machine in top condition.
+Using MacKeeper’s malware detector and remover is really that simple.
+Plus, it’s packed with other tools to keep your machine in top condition.
 Try MacKeeper today, and discover a safer, cleaner Mac.

 How to know if your Mac has a virus

 Can Macs get viruses?
 Yes, and it doesn’t matter if you have a MacBook Air, Mac mini, or an iMac.
 It’s also vital to detect malware as soon as possible.
-The sooner you realize you have an infection, the sooner you can remove it, protecting your computer and data.
+The sooner you know you have an infection, the sooner you can remove it, protecting your computer and data.

-Check a few ways to detect viruses on Mac:
+There are a few ways to detect viruses on Mac:

-• Check system folders for suspicious files
+• Check system folders for suspicious files.

-• Locate apps that you didn’t install
+• Locate apps that you didn’t install.

 • Run an antivirus scanner app.